jgable2885/tidyDataProject/README.md

 At the end of this process the script has produced two data frames containing the test set and training set data with new columns for activity labels and subjects.

 These two data frames are combined using the row bind command.
-Numbers in the `Label` column are replaced with descriptive names from the *activity_labels.txt* file.
-Grep is used to extract only those columns which have names containing `mean()` or `std()` in addition to the *activity* and *subject* columns.
+Numbers in the *activity* column are replaced with descriptive names from the *activity_labels.txt* file.
+Grep is used to extract only those columns which have names containing "mean()" or "std()" in addition to the *activity* and *subject* columns (mean frequencies were omitted as they are not means of true measurements).
 The *activity* and *subject* columns are moved to the leftmost positions of the data frame for ease of reading.

 Using `ddply()` means are taken by *subject* and *activity* using the `numcolwise(mean)` function from *plyr* as the `.fun` parameter in `ddply()`.